 Local Tip: Sporting fans will want to check out the Batarija football pitch nearby!

-As you continue to walk through the small but charming alleyways of the town, you will reach The Cathedral of St. Lawrence.
+As you continue walking through the town’s small but charming alleyways, you will reach the Cathedral of St. Lawrence.

-Following along with the rest of Croatia, Trogir has beautiful beaches suitable for all ages.
-The closest beach to the centre is Pantan Beach that is located at the mouth of a Pantan River.
-Here you can find a sand sunbathing area, which is rare for Croatia, as well as shallow water which is great if you are travelling with children.
-There is also a café on the beach to get drinks, food and of course ice-cream.
-You can take the public bus from Trogir’s bus station to get here or drive if you have your own car.
+Here, you can find a sandy sunbathing area, rare for Croatia, and shallow water, making this beach one of the tops things to do in Trogir with kids.
+There is also a café on the beach to get drinks, food, and of course, ice cream.
+You can take the public bus from Trogir’s bus station to get here or drive if you have your car.

-If you are more of a sea person, then Okrug Beach is for you.
-Located about 5 km from the centre, it the most popular of the beaches in the area.
-Here you can find restaurants and bars that stay open throughout the night offering night time entertainment.
-If you want to stay active there is a water sports centre that offers various activities.
-There are more beach locations depending on where you are staying or how far you are willing to travel from the town centre.
+If you want to stay active, a water sports center offers various activities.
+There are more beach locations depending on where you visit or how far you are willing to travel from the town center.

 Local Farmers Market

 Are you wondering about what to do in Trogir as a foodie?
 The Trogir local farmers market is for you!